jeffscyberjournal/Wazuh-Siem/README.md

 A similar issue was reported for CVE-2024-38541 on Ubuntu 22.04 with HWE kernel.
 The kernel was patched, but Wazuh still flagged it due to version mismatch.

+## Auditd Tracking system-level events like file access

+In Wazuh, auditd is the Linux Audit daemon that tracks system-level events like file access, command execution, and permission changes.
+Wazuh integrates with auditd to collect and analyze these events for security monitoring and compliance.

+Here’s what it does in a nutshell:

+	• Monitors system calls: Tracks actions like execve, open, chmod, etc., which are crucial for detecting suspicious behavior.
+	• Captures user activity: You can log every command a user runs, including those with sudo or root privileges.
+	• Feeds Wazuh alerts: Wazuh parses auditd logs (typically from /var/log/audit/audit.log) and applies rules to generate alerts for things like privilege escalation, unauthorized access, or tampering.
+	• Supports custom rules: You can define your own audit.rules to monitor specific files, directories, or system calls, and tag them with keys like audit-wazuh-c for command execution.

+For example, to track all commands run as root, you might add (bash)

+-a exit,always -F arch=b64 -F euid=0 -S execve -k audit-wazuh-c Then Wazuh can alert when something sketchy like ncat or tcpdump is executed unexpectedly.